-Angie Thomas was born, raised, and still resides in Jackson, Mississippi, as indicated by her accent.
+Angie Thomas was born and raised in Mississippi, but now calls Atlanta her home.
 She is a former teen rapper whose greatest accomplishment was an article about her in Right-On Magazine.
 She holds a BFA in Creative Writing from Belhaven University and an unofficial degree in Hip Hop.
 She can also still rap if needed.

 Angie’s second novel, ON THE COME UP, is a #1 New York Times bestseller as well, and a film is in development with Paramount Pictures with Angie acting as a producer.
 In 2020, Angie released FIND YOUR VOICE: A Guided Journal to Writing Your Truth as a tool to help aspiring writers tell their stories.
 In 2021, Angie returned to the world of Garden Heights with CONCRETE ROSE, a prequel to THE HATE U GIVE focused on seventeen-year-old Maverick Carter that debuted at #1 on the New York Times bestseller list.

 I look at books as being a form of activism.
 Sometimes they’ll show us a side of the world that we might not have known about.